 People who live from the head, play 'mind' games with people who live from the heart, and wonder why their fingers get burned.
 Head intelligence is no match for heart coherence.

 Your heart is unique; there has never been one like it before, and there will never be one like it again.
-You have a heartbeat no one else has, so that you can leave an imprint that no one else can.
+You have a heartbeat no one else has, so that you can leave an impression on this world that no one else can.

 Never be afraid to speak from the heart about the things which truly matter.

-Until the captain finds the courage to lose sight of the shore, his ship can never fulfil the purpose for which it was made.
+Until a captain finds the courage to lose sight of the shore, his ship can never fulfil the purpose for which it was made.

 A coward sits under a rock waiting for death to free him from his ignominy.
 A hero dies at sea wrestling with the storm.
-Nobody can be given courage; we have to sail through the storm and earn it for ourselves.
+I cannot give you courage, you must sail through the storm and earn it for yourselves.

 “I have no Ark to keep you safe, just these arms of mine to hold.
-And a heart so strong and loyal, that I will never fear the cold.
+And my heart, so strong and loyal, that I will never fear the cold.
 So build it big, and build it strong, and take it out to sea once more.
 And trust that love will one day, bring you safely to my shore”